 Graph below shows different data points related to each release.
 X – axis denoted time, Y – axis could be switched between cycle time and lead time.
-Ridges denoted number of deployments, circle size denoted size of deployment and green color denoted successful deployment while red denoted failure.
+Ridges denoted number of deployments, circle size denoted size of deployment and green colour denoted successful deployment while red denoted failure.

 Hover state showed this information in a tooltip.
 Users could view these metrics for a set of relative time ranges, i.e; last 15 days, 30 days upto 6 months.